ibm-cloud-docs/event-notifications/en-smtp-configurations.md

 ## Enabling context-based restrictions to access the SMTP interface
 {: #en-smtp-configurations-cbr}

+The legacy IP-based allowlisting for the SMTP interface is now deprecated.
+It is mandatory to migrate to context-based restrictions when connecting to the SMTP interface.
+Current allowlisted IPs will remain functional for the next six months, allowing time for this transition.
+{: note}

 By default access to the SMTP interface is restricted from any IP addresses.
 To allow access to the SMTP interface, you must enable [context-based restrictions](/docs/event-notifications?topic=event-notifications-en-access-control-cbr).
 Specifically to access the SMTP interface, you must select the [API type as SMTP Configuration](/docs/event-notifications?topic=event-notifications-en-access-control-cbr#en-manage-cbr-apis) while setting up the CBR rule.

 All the set of IPs associated in the network zone selected while setting up the CBR rule will be automatically allowlisted to connect to the SMTP server.